jeanquark/eurostadium-svelte/README.md

   It will update all teams for the active leagues in the specified countries json files.

-- Calculate x and y coordinates for each stadium (Svg map)
+- Calculate x and y coordinates for each stadium (SVG map)

   Call `/api/calculate-svg-coord?country=[COUNTRY_SLUG]` It will update x & y values for the specified country json file.
 To update all countries, set value